sshane/openpilot-archive/README.md

         python op_edit.py
         ```
         You'll be greeted with a list of your parameters you can change or delete, enter the number corresponding to `lane_hug_direction`.
 Your options are to now enter `'left'` or `'right'` for whichever direction your car has a tendency to hug toward. `None` will disable the feature.
 4. **Custom following distance**: Using the `following_distance` parameter in `opParams`, you can specify a custom TR value to always be used.
 Afraid of technology and want to give yourself the highest following distance out there?
 Try out 2.7s!
-Are you daredevil and don't care about pissing the car you're tailgating?
+Are you daredevil and don't care about pissing off the car you're tailgating ahead?
 Try 0.9s!
     - Again, you can use `opEdit` to change this:
         ```python
         cd /data/openpilot